jet/equinox/README.md

 ### Provisioning CosmosDb (when not using -sc)

-    dotnet run -f netcoreapp2.1 -p tools/Equinox.Tool -- init -ru 1000 `
+    dotnet run -f netcoreapp2.1 -p tools/Equinox.Tool -- init -ru 400 `
         cosmos -s $env:EQUINOX_COSMOS_CONNECTION -d $env:EQUINOX_COSMOS_DATABASE -c $env:EQUINOX_COSMOS_CONTAINER

 ### Provisioning SqlStreamStore

-_There's a `docker-compose.yml` file in the root, so installing `docker-compose` and then running `docker-compose up` rigs local `equinox-mssql`, `equinox-mysql` and `equinox-postgres` servers and databases at known ports._
+There's a `docker-compose.yml` file in the root, so installing `docker-compose` and then running `docker-compose up` rigs local `equinox-mssql`, `equinox-mysql` and `equinox-postgres` servers and databases at known ports. _NOTE The `Equinox.SqlStreamStore.*.Integration` suites currently assume this is in place and will otherwise fail_.

 ## DEPROVISIONING